OfficeDev/microsoft-teams-apps-adopt-bot/README.md

 **Make Adoption Bot your own**

-- Rename the Bot to something that malkes sense to your organization.
-See Brand Adoption Bot for your organization section above
+- Rename the Bot to something that makes sense to your organization.
+See Brand Adoption Bot for your organization section above.
 - Review the included topics and remove or edit as you see fit.
 - Add your own topics.
 A best practice is to look at top help desk tickets and craft topics that map to top use questions.
 - Use [Create topics from existing online support content](https://docs.microsoft.com/en-us/power-virtual-agents/advanced-create-topics-from-web) to automatically extract topics from your existing support documentation.